Profile your data

 Profiled columns

-Profiles for the table's columns are displayed below the Sample Data, in the order they appear in the table.
-Different data types produce different profiles, with statistics relevant to the data type.
+Profiles for the table's timestamp, string, and numeric columns are displayed below the Sample Data, in the order they appear in the table.
+Columns with other data types are not profiled.
+Each column profile includes statistics about the column's data based on its data type.
 In addition, if Lightup detects a pattern in a string column, that pattern is noted in the column's profile.
+Note that more than one pattern might be detected— all detected patterns are listed in the profile.

 To select specific profiled columns to display, click Select column name and then choose columns from the list that appears.